artemyk/pid-as-ib/README.md

 # pid-as-ib

-Blackwell redundancy as information bottleneck
+Code to implement Redundancy Bottleneck algorithm, from
+  * A Kolchinsky, "Partial information decomposition as information bottleneck", 2024.